Hardiness zones

 Propagation: Roots very easily from hardwood cuttings.

+Additional comments: The common fig is a GREAT garden tree for the lower desert of Arizona.
 Figs have been an important fruit of commerce in the eastern Mediterranean region since antiquity, and today are grown in many parts of the world.
-Figs have a high sugar content and are a fair source of vitamins A and B. The milky sap or latex often exudes from cuts in stems or when fruit are harvested; this can cause dermatitis, and gloves should be worn by persons with sensitive skin.
+Nutritionally, figs have a high sugar content and are a fair source of vitamins A and B. The milky sap or latex often exudes from cuts in stems or when fruit are harvested; this can cause dermatitis, and gloves should be worn by persons with sensitive skin.

-cultivated varieties of fig for Phoenix are:
+In Phoenix, the best cultivated varieties of fig are: